 He'd only wrapped his arm around Clove and smirked at the yawning infant.

 "Really?"
-Clove asked, her eyes darting to the floor.
+Clove asked, her eyes darting immediately to the floor.
 Oliver folded his arms, daring her to make a complaint.
-Coriander came out from behind Magnilda's leg, who'd prodded him along, and handed Clove a translucent bag of trail mix, tied together by a spectacular teal bow.
+Coriander came out from behind Magnilda's leg, who prodded him along, and handed Clove a translucent bag of trail mix, tied together by a spectacular teal bow.

-Just as Clove had grown increasingly confident in her ability to dote on her growing daughter, she fell pregnant again.
-Once it'd been confirmed, Clove locked herself in their bedroom, refusing to come out.
+Just as Clove had grown increasingly confident in her ability to dote on her growing daughter, she became pregnant again.
+Once it'd been confirmed, Clove had locked herself in their bedroom, refusing to come out.

 When Cato had finally gathered the nerve to sneak in beside her and whisper to her under the blanket of darkness, Clove had relayed fears of failure, of hating their second child just as she had initially been with Calliope.
 Cato had been too afraid to ask if she'd truly hated their daughter initially, too afraid of the answer to even dare.

 And while she told him it was the second chance she'd always wanted, it was not at all when she'd wanted it.

 27-year-old Felix sat in between Halle and Harriet, the sleeves of his suit rolled up.
 Though a public figure, it'd take an occasion rather special for him to wear his clothes the way his publicist pleaded with him to.

 He wasn't old money, so why bother pretending he was?
 He hadn't been chosen for his family lineage.
 He was a political figure.
 If they wanted an old-money diatribe, they'd need to consult Aniston as his Executive Project Manager, because that was a sound bite he couldn't deliver.

 The raven-haired man smirked at Clove as she accepted the bag of trail mix from her son.
 Coriander then threw his arms around Felix, climbing into his lap.